giuper/Blockchain26/05-AtomicGroups/README.md

 Next we discuss an example in which we construct and submitted an atomic group of two transactions:

-1. Account1 sends 10 Algos to Account2
+1. Account1 sends 4 instances of an ASA to Account2
-2. Account2 sends 4 instances of an ASA to Account1
+2. Account2 sends 1 Algos to Account1

 Script [atomicSwap.py](./atomicSwap.py) takes as input two account addresses and an asset id, and submits the group of transactions.